msramalho/feup-comp/USAGE.md

 Besides the ```call()``` method, this ```W_<pattern_name>``` class can define what operations you would like to have on the pattern's report by overriding the ```getOperations()``` method.
 This method must return a mapping from the operation's name to the operation's function, ```Map<String, Function<Stream<WorkerReport>, Number>>```.
 Some common operations have already been implemented (sum, avg, min, max, standard deviation, median), but you can define your own as long as they follow the provided interface.

+### Notes:
+If used from the java sources, a report can be obtained on any node of the code's AST.
+That is, you can obtain the global report by calling the ```getReport()``` method on the root node, as well as any intermediary reports on any os its descendant nodes.
+(Each node's report includes its descendants' reports)